 3. When You Need a Quick Boost in Sales

-Many businesses are making up for the challenges posed by COVID-19 quarantine by putting on promotions.
 Text messaging is an ideal channel to communicate these limited-time offers.
 Not only are they read quickly, but most mobile phones also have internet access, so you can create a quick and easy call to action, and provide your audience with a clear path to purchase.
 According to a Pure360 report on SMS marketing, 32% of recipients respond to SMS offers, and 10x more texted coupons are redeemed than traditional coupons.
 If you’re able to offer a promotion at this time, texting your audience is a great way to boost sales.

 4. To Reconnect with Old Leads and Nurture New Leads

 If you’re offering a service, you can reach out to some of your leads to reconnect.
 Text out links to blogs or white papers to re-engage your cold leads.
 (Remember, you’ll get better open rates by text than email.)
 If your business is eCommerce, look no further than your past customers.
 You can offer a coupon code or just send new arrivals.
-These two groups could really make a difference if your sales have softened due to anxiety over the Coronavirus.

-Text Messaging for Your Team
+Text Messaging for Business Personnel